1795 The General Assembly of the Commonwealth of Kentucky passed, on December 14th, an act to establish the town of Newport

 2009 The first phase of South Shore was Completed, a 22 story luxury condo complex on Newport's riverfront.

 2014 Newport Pavilion was completed as part of a large land redevelopment located next to interstate 471.
-The shopping develpment is home to 35 businesses including Kroger, Target, Dicks Sporting goods, Panera Bread, Buffalo Wild Wings, Chipotle, and IHOP.
+The shopping development is home to 35 businesses including Kroger, Target, Dicks Sporting goods, Panera Bread, Buffalo Wild Wings, Chipotle, and IHOP.

 2015 Purchased a new ambulance on a Ford chassis from Horton Emergency Vehicles.
+This vehicle went in to services as Medic 981 and replaced the 1999 Freightliner Medic Master.

 Geo.
 D. Allen 1854-1858